sramteke171/python-oop/readme.md

 ### Inheritance

-Classes can inherit data members and member functions (formal names for "properties" and "methods") from other classes, allowing us to reuse code for related objects while maintaining the flexibility to overwrite these inherited properties/methods as needed.
+Classes can inherit data members and member functions (formal names for "properties" and "methods") from other classes, allowing us to extend these properties and methods while maintaining the flexibility to overwrite them as needed.

 ## Code along